The Data Behind Amazon’s Logistics and Fulfillment Play

 Let’s Talk About Boats, Ships, and Trucks

 Amazon’s trucking fleet is expanding rapidly; it launched in 2005 with the purchase of thousands of trailers used to shift goods between fulfillment centers.
-While industry chatter claims that Amazon may have as little as 300 actual truck power units, there is talk of aggressive recruitment for fleets with their own power units to move the trailers purchased in the past.
+While industry chatter claims that Amazon may have as few as 300 actual truck power units, there is talk of aggressive recruitment of fleets with their own power units to move the trailers purchased in the past.

 Amazon Air (once called Prime Air) boasts a fleet of 32 Boeing 767-300s, on track to grow to a sizeable 40 aircraft fleet.
-By comparison, that’s almost as large as the15th largest US passenger fleet.
+For context, that’s almost as large as the15th largest US passenger fleet.
 Not huge, but it’s only going to grow – the planned 210 acre Amazon airport in Kentucky will support up to 200 flights daily.

-There’s been less progress though with ocean freight, since Amazon registered as a freight forwarder several years ago.
-That’s not to say Amazon isn’t staffing up; it recently snagged the former CEO of UTi, once a top 20 global freight forwarder, to run their logistics program.
+There’s been less progress, though, with ocean freight since Amazon registered as a freight forwarder several years ago.
+However, that’s not to say Amazon isn’t staffing up; it recently snagged the former CEO of UTi, once a top 20 global freight forwarder, to run their logistics program.
 And the career data below spells out a strong ocean slant.

 Most of the attention so far has been on fulfillment.
 That’s not surprising, given that Amazon’s shipping costs grew from $11.5 billion to $21.7 billion between 2015 and 2017.
 Last year, fulfillment accounted for 14.2% of net sales, up from 12.5% in 2015.

-Industry estimates still peg Amazon as delivering some 5%-10% of their goods themselves, complemented by a range of courier partnerships (perhaps, soon to become direct competition) and their now-famous (or infamous) relationship with the USPS.
+Industry estimates still state that Amazon delivers 5%-10% of their goods themselves, complemented by a range of courier partnerships (perhaps soon to become direct competition) and their now-famous (or infamous) relationship with the USPS.

-As expected from Amazon, there are a other highly innovative (and slightly crazy ideas) in motion too, like crowdsourced deliveries from external contractors (more on Flex’s development below), delivery to car trunks, remote door access to Amazon couriers, Amazon lockers, apartment hubs, and dozens of drone delivery patents.
+As expected from Amazon, there are other highly innovative (and slightly crazy) ideas in motion too, like crowdsourced deliveries from external contractors (more on Flex’s development below), delivery to car trunks, remote door access to Amazon couriers, Amazon lockers, apartment hubs, and dozens of drone delivery patents.

 With such an extensive delivery footprint, it’s no surprise Amazon is contemplating productizing its pickup and delivery service in the shape of Shipping With Amazon, a third-party delivery service.

 But all of this was already known.
-What about how Amazon’s logistics plans play out in plain view…on their career site.
+Let’s see how Amazon’s logistics plans play out in plain view…on their career site.

 Amazon Logistics Hiring Plans

-About half of these jobs are in the US, and half of them based out of their Seattle headquarters.
-With Amazon’s global footprint, it wasn’t surprising to find out that they have logistics positions open in 23 countries.
+About half of these jobs are in the US, and half of these are based out of their Seattle headquarters.
+But with Amazon’s global footprint, it’s not surprising that they have logistics positions open in 23 countries.

 The logistics teams hiring most extensively are from the “Amazon Logistics” spectrum (29% of identified teams), followed by Fulfillment (13.75%) and Technology (10.2%).
 Certainly, a large chunk of these vacancies are shop-floor (5% for their linehaul team, 6% for yard specialists and 8% for sortation); however, many of the positions are anything but.